Agustina Gorzelany

 Agustina Gorzelany (born 11 March 1996) is an Argentine field hockey player.
+She played for Club San Martín until her transfer to Amsterdamsche Hockey & Bandy Club in the Netherlands for the 2024-2025 season.
+She returned to Argentina in may 2025.

-She plays with the Argentina national field hockey team, winning silver medal at the 2020 Summer Olympics.
+Gorzelany also plays for the Argentina national team, winning a silver medal at the 2020 Summer Olympics, and a bronze medal at the 2024 Summer Olympics.

 Hockey career

 Gorzelany was part of the Argentina Junior National Team at the 2016 Junior World Cup where the team won the gold medal, defeating the Netherlands in the final.

 In 2017, Gorzelany was called into the senior national women's team, and was part of the team that won the 2017 Pan American Cup.

+She was part of the national squad that won the 2022 Pan American Cup.
+In 2022 she also won the 2021-22 Hockey Pro League and the silver medal at the 2022 World Cup.
+In 2023 she won the gold medal at 2023 Pan American Games.

+In 2020, she won the silver medal with Argentina at the 2020 Tokyo Summer Olympics, and she also won the bronze medal with Las Leonas at the 2024 Paris Summer Olympics.